Students may check out up to 5 items at a time. Due date and renewals are detailed below.

 Replacing Lost or Damaged Materials

-When materials are not returned and become long overdue, the faculty may be billed for replacement cost.
+When materials are not returned and become long overdue, the staff member may be billed for replacement cost.
 Replacement costs are the list price of the book plus processing fees.
 Lost books must be paid for; they cannot be replaced with a donated book.

 Items can be reserved at the circulation desk or using the online catalog.
 Patrons will receive an email notification for reserved items when they are placed on the reserve shelf.
 Reserved items can be picked up at the circulation desk or delivered by an aide.
 If you are not set up in the catalog, contact the librarian.